 Wix vs WordPress: Pricing

-Wix offers a wide variety of plans, from a free plan with basic features to a Business VIP plan for $64 per month.
+Wix offers a wide variety of plans, from a free plan with basic features to premium business plans that can range into hundreds of dollars per month for advanced features.

 The free plan is not worth considering since you are stuck with the Wix branding, plus you can't create a custom domain name, and you can't have a store on the free plan.
 Wix offers four eCommerce plans and four regular website builder plans.
 If you pay yearly, you can save between 8% and 30% per year, depending on the plan you select.